SelinaXQ/Mini-project/README.md

 # Mini project for CS655
 ### Experiment 5:
-Using instruction in Experiment 1 to select TCP flavor and change delay,loss and corruption.
+Using instruction in Experiment 1 to select TCP flavor and change delay, loss and corruption.

 Run iperf3 on server side
 ```console